overfitover/pixor_pytorch/README.md

 # Introduction

 This is an unofficial inplementation of [Bird's Eye View Object Detection Algorithm for self-driving Cars] [PIXOR](http://openaccess.thecvf.com/content_cvpr_2018/CameraReady/3012.pdf) in Pytorch.
 A large part of this project is based on the work [here](https://github.com/ankita-kalra/PIXOR).
 Thanks to [@Ankita Kalra](https://github.com/ankita-kalra).
-This work is still ongoing.Origin project is based on the work[here](https://github.com/philip-huang/PIXOR).Thanks to [@philip-huang](https://github.com/philip-huang).
+This work is still ongoing.Origin project is based on the work [here](https://github.com/philip-huang/PIXOR).Thanks to [@philip-huang](https://github.com/philip-huang).

 # Handling colored points clouds
 https://github.com/overfitover/pixor_ovo